Klasmart-Engineering/klasmart-live-frontend/README.md

 Building for development is separated in two different steps.
 One step to generate the native platform project and files and another step to build the native applications.
 In the KidsLoop Live repository there's scripts to help do these steps.

 ### Android
-Execute the following command to build a development apk file:
+Execute the following command to build a development `apk` file:

 ```
 ./scripts/build-android-development.sh
 ```

-If there wasn't any errors the command will produce an APK file in this location:
+If there wasn't any errors the command will produce an `apk` file in this location:

 ```
 ./platforms/android/app/build/outputs/apk/debug/app-debug.apk